 - Focus on little things to look forward to during the day.
 This might be a hot shower, relaxing bath, walk around the block, or visit with a friend.

 - Read something uplifting.
-Since depression may make it difficult to concentrate, choose something light and positive that can be read a bit at a time.
+Depression may make it difficult to concentrate, so choose something light and positive that can be read a bit at a time.

 - Indulge in other simple pleasures.
 Page through a magazine, listen to music you enjoy, sip a cup of tea.